Juul is in free fall

 Juul’s current turmoil comes amid a confluence of regulatory concerns with Juul and flavored vaping products.

 The Food and Drug Administration has charted an enormous rise in youth vaping for years, with as many as 3.6 million kids vaping in 2018.
-In June of 2019, San Francisco moved to ban the sale of e-cigarettes, citing this youth vaping crisis and the FDA’s failure to regulate e-cigarettes and vaporizers.
+In June 2019, San Francisco moved to ban the sale of e-cigarettes, citing this youth vaping crisis and the FDA’s failure to regulate e-cigarettes and vaporizers.
 Weeks later, the FDA started looking into the possibility that e-cigarettes, specifically Juul’s, were causing seizures.
-Shortly thereafter came news of a Federal Trade Commission investigation, which is seeking to discern whether Juul is targeting minors with its advertising (in 2016, the FDA put e-cigarettes in the jurisdiction of the Center for Tobacco Products, which means that like cigarette makers, Juul can neither sell nor market to minors).
+Shortly thereafter came news of a Federal Trade Commission investigation, which is seeking to discern whether Juul is targeting minors with its advertising (in 2016, the FDA put e-cigarettes in the jurisdiction of the Center for Tobacco Products, which means that, like cigarette makers, Juul can neither sell nor market to minors).
 All of this happened in August, the same month that Juul raised nearly $800 million in equity and debt to bolster global expansion.

 While Juul was under scrutiny from the federal government, a vaping-related illness was sending hundreds to the emergency room and in some cases resulting in death.
 In response, the FDA warned teenagers against buying off-market vaping products.
 Meanwhile, the federal organization started targeting Juul more directly.
 In a warning letter, the administration sternly noted that Juul did not have federal approval to claim that e-cigarettes were a healthier alternative to traditional smoking.